StefanoC92/automation-exercise-robot-framework/README.md

 # automation-exercise-robot-framework
-Git repository to store the test automation project to test the sample web page https://automationexercise.com/ with Robot Framework, Selenium and Python.
+Git repository to store the test automation project to test the sample web page https://automationexercise.com/ with Robot Framework, Selenium, and Python.

 The repository structure is described below: